ligurio/swebok-v3/1_software_requirements.md

 configure it.

-An alternate decomposition could use a product-based structure (system requirements, soft- ware requirements, prototypes, use cases, and so on).
+An alternate decomposition could use a product-based structure (system requirements, software requirements, prototypes, use cases, and so on).
 The process-based breakdown reflects the fact that the requirements process, if it is to be successful, must be considered as a process involving complex, tightly coupled activities (both sequential and concurrent), rather than as a discrete,